Sunlighter/GraphicsTerminal/README.md

 is that it&rsquo;s easy to forward events to any of several recipients, like having multiple windows open at the same time.)

 This library does not emulate a text terminal.
-It draws graphics onto a bitmap (using a function that you provide; you are given a `System.Drawing.Graphics`) and it scales the bitmap to fit in its window (regardless of aspect ratio).
+It lets you draw graphics onto a bitmap and it scales the bitmap to fit in its window (regardless of aspect ratio).
 This is also easier to program, but may cause a blocky (or &ldquo;retro&rdquo;) appearance due to the bitmap scaling.

 Using a bitmap in this way is somewhat inefficient, because the entire bitmap is replaced and redrawn every time an event is requested.
 This is fine for some programs because they would do something like that anyway, but it would not